RebekkaHaley/keras-digit-recogniser/README.md

 ## Welcome

-This repo contains a FastAPI app that allows users draw then predict digits using a Keras Convolutional Neural Network (CNN).
+This repo contains a FastAPI app that allows users to draw and predict digits using a Keras Convolutional Neural Network (CNN).

 ## Setup